-What Can I Do If I Have A Problem Or Am Not Satisfied With My Mental Health Treatment?
+What Can I Do If I Have A Problem Or I Am Not Satisfied With My Mental Health Treatment?

-If you have a concern or problem or are not satisfied with your mental health services, the MHP wants to be sure your concerns are resolved simply and quickly.
-Please contact Beneficiary Services (213) 738-4949 to find out how to resolve your concerns.
+If you have a concern or problem, or are not satisfied with your mental health services, the MHP wants to be sure your concerns are resolved simply and quickly.
+Please contact the MHP at (800) 854-7771 to find out how to resolve your concerns.

 There are three ways you can work with the MHP to resolve concerns about services or other problems.
-You can file a grievance verbally or in writing with the MHP about any MHP related issue.
-You can file an appeal verbally (and follow up in writing) or in writing with the MHP.
-You can also file for a state fair hearing with the Department of Social Services.
+You can file a Grievance verbally or in writing with the MHP about any MHP-related issue.
+You can file an Appeal verbally (and follow up in writing) or in writing with the MHP.
+You can also file for a State Fair Hearing with the Department of Social Services.